Classical analogue of quantum superdense coding and communication advantage of a single quantum system: Preliminaries: The set up

 While studying two-party communication tasks following three distinct scenarios can be considered: \begin{itemize} \item[{\bf A.}] Holevo - Frenkel \& Weiner (H-FW) scenario, \item[{\bf B.}] Wiener - Ambainis, Nayak, Ta-Shma, \& Vazirani (W-ANTV) scenario, and \item[{\bf C.}] Bell scenario. \end{itemize} Alice and Bob may be given access to different types of resources which can be classified into two broad categories.

-{\bf Type-$1$ (Common-past resources):} Alice and Bob meet in their common past before the game starts and share some correlated systems which they may use later to optimize their payoff.
-In literature, generally three different kinds of resources are considered: \begin{itemize} \item[C$_p$-$1$:] Classical shared randomness which we will sometimes call just shared randomness, \item[C$_p$-$2$:] Quantum entanglement \cite{Horodecki09} which can yield puzzling `nonlocal' correlations, and \item[C$_p$-$3$:] Beyond quantum nonlocal correlations, {\it eg.} the Popescu-Rohrlich (PR) correlation \cite{Popescu94}. \end{itemize} {\bf Type-$2$ (Direct-communication resources):} Alice takes some physical system and encodes her message in different (allowed) states of the system.
-She then sends the system to Bob who may perform some measurement to obtain an outcome and accordingly optimize the required payoff.
+{\bf Type-$1$ (Common-past resources):} Alice and Bob meet in their common past before the game starts and share some correlated systems which they may use later to optimize their payoff(see Fig.\ref{fig15}).
+In literature, generally three different kinds of resources are considered: \begin{itemize} \item[C$_p$-$1$:] Classical shared randomness which we will sometimes call just shared randomness, \item[C$_p$-$2$:] Quantum entanglement \cite{Horodecki09} which can yield puzzling `nonlocal' correlations, and \item[C$_p$-$3$:] Beyond quantum nonlocal correlations, {\it eg.} the Popescu-Rohrlich (PR) correlation \cite{Popescu94}. \end{itemize}

+{\bf Type-$2$ (Direct-communication resources):} Alice takes some physical system and encodes her message in different (allowed) states of the system(see Fig.\ref{fig15}).
+She then sends the system to Bob who may perform some measurements to obtain an outcome and accordingly optimize the required payoff.
 In this work, we will analyze three different kinds of systems\footnote{Such systems are assumed to have some common properties.
-One such property is the number of perfectly distinguishable states allowed in the theory, also known as the `measurement dimension' of the system \cite{Brunner14}.}: \begin{itemize} \item[D$_c$-$1$:] Classical systems with state space described by a simplex, {\it eg.} a two-level classical system or a bit, \item[D$_c$-$2$:] Quantum systems with state space $\mathcal{D}(\mathbb{C}^d)$\footnote{$\mathcal{D}\left(\mathcal{H}_S\right)$ denotes the convex-compact set of density operators acting on the Hilbert space $\mathcal{H}_S$ associated with the quantum system $S$.}, {\it eg.} a qubit when $d=2$, and \item[D$_c$-$3$:] Some hypothetical system with a convex state space \cite{Barrett07}, {\it eg.} polygon systems \cite{Janotta11}. \end{itemize} All three scenarios -- H-FW, W-ANTV, and Bell scenario -- are important to analyze the communication utilities of the Common-Past and Direct-Communication resources described above, whether physical or hypothetical.
+One such property is the number of perfectly distinguishable states allowed in the theory, also known as the `measurement dimension' of the system \cite{Brunner14}.}: \begin{itemize} \item[D$_c$-$1$:] Classical systems with state space described by a simplex, {\it eg.} a two-level classical system or a bit, \item[D$_c$-$2$:] Quantum systems with state space $\mathcal{D}(\mathbb{C}^d)$\footnote{$\mathcal{D}\left(\mathcal{H}_S\right)$ denotes the convex-compact set of density operators acting on the Hilbert space $\mathcal{H}_S$ associated with the quantum system $S$.}, {\it eg.} a qubit when $d=2$, and \item[D$_c$-$3$:] Some hypothetical system with a convex state space \cite{Barrett07}, {\it eg.} polygon systems \cite{Janotta11}. \end{itemize} However, one can consider a communication scenario where both {\bf Type-$1$} and {\bf Type-$2$} resources are used together.
+The diagram (see Fig.\ref{fig16}) above depicts the causal structure of both Direct communication resources and Common past resources when used in combination.

+All three scenarios -- H-FW, W-ANTV, and Bell scenario -- are important to analyze the communication utilities as well as physical-hypothetical properties of the Common-Past and Direct-Communication resources.
 In the following, we briefly discuss each of the scenarios to make the distinctions among them clear.